joy1ee/cse15l-lab-reports/lab1.md

 ## Joy Doyeon Lee
 ---
-**How to log into a course-specific account on ieng6**
+**How to log into a course-specific account on ieng6** This page is a tutorial for incoming 15L students.

 ![Image](1.png)
 * First, go to look up your account for CSE15L: https://sdacs.ucsd.edu/~icc/index.php